Click here for the printable version of the Release of Liability.

 You can save time at check in by downloading the form and having it signed and ready when you arrive.

-Saco Bound, Northern Waters & Rapid River wants everyone to have a fun and safe excursion on the water.
+We want everyone to have a fun and safe excursion outside.
 Conditions can change quickly, so be prepared whenever you are in a natural environment.

 GOOD JUDGMENT: Exercise good judgment while crossing roads, swimming, (DIVING, BANK JUMPING), using rope swings or in other potentially dangerous situations.
 Saco Bound, Inc., is not to be held responsible for poor judgment on my part.
 I realize the river environment is constantly changing and requires judgment decisions on my part.

 LIFE JACKETS: Each person must possess a PFD by law.
 Although the Saco is normally shallow, there are deep holes.
 Therefore, we strongly recommend all persons, and especially non-swimmers and children wear their life jacket any time they are near the water.
 There are no life guards at any Saco River facilities.

 COLD: When water and air temperatures are cold, the risk of hypothermia is great during a capsize.
 Numbness and loss of use of arms and legs can occur within seconds under these conditions.
 Make sure to stay warm and dry after capsize.